Updated on March 23rd, 2023

 3. Museum of Sofia, formerly Central Public Baths

 The mountains around Sofia were created by the movement of the tectonic plates, thus indicating volcanic activity.
-Under the city, they actually have a host of natural, hot mineral springs which used to be the source for many public baths across the city.
+Under the city, there are a host of natural, hot mineral springs which used to be the source for many public baths across the city.
 Unfortunately, these & all other public baths in Sofia have now been closed.
 As a result, this is now the location of the Museum of Sofia.

 Just near the baths, you can sample the water coming from a host of water fountains.
 This can mess with your head as the water coming from the taps is hot!
 In addition, you can refill your water bottle with cold fresh drinking water wherever you see the fountains across the city.